Stadio Tonino Benelli: Background

 The stadium was built by Romolo Rifelli, a building contractor and president of Vis Pesaro at the time, and began operating in 1927, the year in which Vis Pesaro moved its playing field here from the previous site in Baia Flaminia.

 Initially, the stadium was also designed as a velodrome, thanks to the presence of the track that still surrounds the playing field.
-On 3 July 1982, it hosted the II Italian Superbowl, won by Rhinos Milano over Frogs Gallarate with a score of 11-0.
+On 3 July 1982, it hosted the second Italian Superbowl (a gridiron football game), won by Rhinos Milano over Frogs Gallarate with a score of 11-0.
 In March 2014, renovation work was carried out in the Gradinata prato sector, which involved the removal of the nets between the field and the stands.